Top 10 Example of App Onboarding Videos

 UI/UX, micro text, inline/online help are not just fancy jargon anymore.
 They have become de rigueur for every SaaS product.
-Your design should be simple but that may not be possible with every type of application.
+Your design should be simple but that may not be possible with every type of application and if a customer is willing to pay on your site for certain items using his bnb wallet, there should be a possibility to do that.
 A drastic change in UI/UX could confuse users, resulting in a flood of customer calls.

 Solution: Make good use of annotations to explain the UI in your Explainer videos.
 Here is an example video from Content Beta that uses Simplified User Interface (SUI) to fit in future UI changes.

 Not every user who buys your software application is, by default, a tech-savvy person.
 Most of them expect a guided tour of the product or service they have purchased or signed up for.

 Solution: This being the main topic of the guide we will cover this in some detail with examples.